-'Bubbling reefs' are formed by MDAC deposits that are exposed by the erosion of sediments.
-They are dominated by epifauna and burrowing sponges and molluscs but also host methane-oxidizing bacteria and archaea, and bacterial mats.
 'Bubbling reefs' are defined by the presence of active seeps and activities that interrupt or affect gas flow may result in loss of the 'bubbling reef' although the carbonate reef will remain.
-However, they host a diverse epifauna dependent on their surrounding area and depth.
-Therefore, sensitivity assessment for 'bubbling reefs' focuses on the physical habitat and discusses the infauna and epifauna where relevant.
-However, mobile species (e.g. starfish, crustaceans and fish) are probably vagrants or ubiquitous and their abundance or presence within this habitat (or biotope) is not relevant to the sensitivity of the habitat.
+Inactive, 'bubbling reefs' will retain their epifaunal communities but lose the abundance of methane-oxidising and sulphide-reducing microbes, bacterial mats, and their dependent meiofauna, although the biomass and abundance of meiofauna and macrofauna typical of the surrounding sediment will increase.
+However, they can host a diverse epifauna dependent on their surrounding area and depth.
+Therefore, sensitivity assessment for 'bubbling reefs' focuses on the physical habitat (the MDAC) and discusses the infauna and epifauna where relevant.
+However, mobile species (e.g. starfish, crustaceans, and fish) are probably vagrants or ubiquitous and their abundance or presence within this habitat (or biotope) is not relevant to the sensitivity of the habitat.